carvel-dev/carvel/site/content/blog/dagger-and-kapp.md

 $ kubectl port-forward service/frontend-external 8081:80
 ```

 And thats it!
 Go ahead and access your application on http://localhost:8081/.
+Its simple and nothing cloak and dagger about it!

 #### Clean up
 Delete the boutique app locally, using dagger:
 ```
 $ dagger do test deploy
 ```

-Would like to hear of your use case on dagger and how kapp deploy helped you.
-Drop in your comments on the [Carvel slack channel](https://kubernetes.slack.com/archives/CH8KCCKA5)

 ## Join the Carvel Community